Keintsagi/First-Snap-Project-CS-Principles/README.md

 <img width="598" height="431" alt="image" src="https://github.com/user-attachments/assets/6d05130f-b53a-47fd-bfeb-6b968983fbe8" />

 You're all set!

-#### How I Made it
-It's a block language, so there's not much to say.
-However, I followed the teacher's instructions to create this project.
-I made an account on Snap!, found the correct blocks, and snapped them together to create the program.

 Thank you for taking a look at my repo/project.
 Have a good day! :D